Optimal order placement in limit order markets: Optimal order allocation

 \end{enumerate}

 \end{myprop}

-Equations \eqref{FOC1}-\eqref{FOC2} show that an optimal order allocation equates shortfall probabilities to specific values computed with pricing parameters.
-This gives yet another interpretation for parameters $\lambda_u,\lambda_o$ - a trader can specify his tolerance for execution risk in terms of shortfall probabilities and use the above equations to calibrate these parameters.
+The optimality criterion \eqref{FOC1}-\eqref{FOC2} is simple - it depends on the probabilities of an execution shortfall $A(X,\xi)<S$.
+Proposition 4 thus establishes that for $X$ to be optimal it is necessary and sufficient that $X$ equates these execution shortfall probabilities to values computed with model parameters.

-When the number of exchanges $K$ is large, the probabilities in \eqref{FOC1}-\eqref{FOC2} are difficult to compute in closed-form.
+When the number of exchanges $K$ is large, shorfall probabilities in \eqref{FOC1}-\eqref{FOC2} are difficult to compute in closed-form.
 However, the case $K=2$ is relatively tractable and will be analyzed as an illustration.
 The assumption of independence between $\xi_1,\xi_2$ is made only in this example and is not required for the rest of our results.
-In Section \ref{sec.sa} we study the effect of correlation between order flows on optimal order placement decisions.
+In Section \ref{sec.sa} we present results for correlated order flows.